WaxmasterC/Python-for-Finance/README.md

-# RiskManagementPython
+# Risk Management (finance) with Python

-Repository for the Risk Management part of the course
+This repository covers the Risk Management part of the course that introduce Python for finance.